dag-andersen/Rust-Memory-Map/docs/Report.md

 > Note: First I tried shuffling all entries in memory inside rust using a `Vec<&str>` and writing them to a file afterward, but this was slower and was more memory intensive than using the Unix command.
 Both methods require that all entries can be stored in ram at the same time.
 This means that the shuffling cant happens on a machine with low resources like the 1 gb memory droplet. <Algortimer eksisterer hvor man kan shuffle uden at bruge ram>

 **Build data structure**
 The program iterate over each line reading them one by one with regex.
-Both the tested data-structure and payload_table needs to be built at the same time, meaning each entry is sat into both at the same time because the data-structure needs to know the byte-offset of the currently inserted entry.
+Both the tested data-structure and payload_map needs to be built at the same time, meaning each entry is sat into both at the same time because the data-structure needs to know the byte-offset of the currently inserted entry.
 This step is deterministic and will always provide the same output for the same input file.
 This phase it the most expensive.
-> Note: All three data-structures produce the same `payload_table`, so they could, in theory, share the same payload-file, but implementation wise they all have their own to decouple the data-structures.
+> Note: All three data-structures produce the same `payload_map`, so they could, in theory, share the same payload-file, but implementation wise they all have their own to decouple the data-structures.

 **Lookup**
 Testing lookup speed is done by creating some IP-requests and running them on the data-structure.
 The random requests are collected by iterating over the shuffled list of entries and picking every n'th entry.
 For each entry, a random IP is picked between the upper and lower bound.
 All the chosen entries are then shuffled again.
 The actual searching is done by looping over the chosen random IPs, and sequentially searching through the data structure and checks that it returns the correct payload.
 When finished it will print the time it took to do all the lookups.
 This number is then used to calculate the average lookup time.